Mark1-15/project2-yourweather/README.md

 https://pages.github.com/

 This project was deployed early in development as per good software development practice to help spot bugs as they appeared on a real website and not just a developer environment.
 Interestingly, a bug appeared with the weather images on the weather images on the deployed site and not in the development environment, this was discussed in the testing/bugs section.
 Overall, the deployment of this website was a smooth experience, with no issues flagging up as a result.

+## 6. Credits

+Firstly, I would like to thank my mentor for helping me create this project and bring about the final result.
+He helped my inception of the project, brining up useful ideas to consider and implement.

+I would also like to thank the free technologies that I have been able to use for this project, I will once again mention Bootstrap, GitHub, Visual Studio Code, Jest, and Slack for all of these tools that have helped made coding this project possible.
+Furthermore, I would also like to thank the code institute tutors who helped get jest running and helped resolve my file-path issue for the weather images on the bootstrap card.

+I would like to thank the creators for the 2 YouTube tutorial vidoes I used that helped me with ideas to construct my JavaScript code, both are linked below.

+Last, and certainly not least I would like to once again thank Code Institute.
+I have learned interactive front end software development with JavaScript in a matter of weeks thank to them and would not have been able to create this project without them.
+Furthermore, the walkthrough projects throughout this module culminating in this project have been particularly useful.
+I would not be here without the teaching I have received from Code institute, and hope this project shows the skills I have learned, and now have been able to implement.